-The graduate certificate program in adapted physical and/or health education prepares working teachers with the essential teacher training needed to provide quality health and physical education to students with disabilities.
+The graduate certificate in adapted physical and/or health education prepares practicing teachers and non-degree seeking students with the knowledge and skills needed to provide quality skills-based health and physical education to PK-12 students with disabilities.

 Licensed PK-12 physical education teachers typically take 3 credits of adapted physical education coursework during their initial teacher training experience and report feeling undertrained and unprepared to teach students with disabilities.
 The APE track provides coursework aligned to the Adapted Physical Education National Standards (APENS) and qualifies students to sit for the APENS exam, a requirement for becoming a Certified Adapted Physical Educator (CAPE).